Youth Protective Factors Study: Key Findings on Risk-Reduction Services

 The Youth Protective Factors Study Effective Supervision and Services Based on Risks, Strengths, and Development is an unprecedented multistate, multiyear examination of the risk and protective factors that most influence reoffending—particularly serious offenses that involve physical harm to others—among youth ages 10 to 23 in the juvenile justice system.

-This webinar is the third in a series that shares key findings from the study, including detailed service and outcome tracking for thousands of justice-involved youth across three states.
+This webinar is the third in a series and covers newly released findings from the study, including detailed service and outcome tracking for thousands of justice-involved youth across three states.

 Participants will learn: